waqar1/waqar1/README.md

 - 👋 Hi, I’m Waqar Azhar
-- 👀 I’m interested in awesome web stuff
+- 👀 I’m interested in working on cutting edge solutions
-- 🌱 I’m currently learning cool stuff
+- 🌱 I’m currently learning latest tech tools and advancements
 - 💞️ I’m looking to collaborate on new ideas
 - 📫 Reach me at waqarazher@gmail.com